mozman/ezdxf/docs/source/edgesmith.rst

 The convertion from output units to drawing units depends on the scale and is the task of the package user.

-All flattened curves will be projected onto the xy-plane.
+All flattened curves will be projected onto the xy-plane of the :ref:`WCS`.

 .. autofunction:: lwpolyline_from_chain